ton-blockchain/wallet-android/README.md

-## Gram Wallet for Android
+## Test Gram Wallet (Android)

-Gram wallet allows you to make fast and secure payments on the TON Blockchain without intermediaries.
+This is the complete source code and build instructions for the TON Blockchain testnet Android wallet.

 ### How to build